SinaHI78/Ironcademy-Olinsin/README.md

 ## Pages

-- Home - Displays list of courses, as cards + Sign in/Sign Up/Logout if signed in
+- Home - Displays list of courses, as cards + Sign in/Sign Up/Logout if signed in / Create course button
 - Read Individual Courses - Displays course info + enroll in course (in case the user is not signed in he gets redirected to the sign up page)
-- Sign Up - Allows visitors to create an account/profile
+- Sign Up - Allows visitors to create an account/profile / Also link to sign in page for existing users
-- Sign In - Allows existing users to sign in
+- Sign In - Allows existing users to sign in / Also link to sign up page for new users
 - Create new courses - allowing signed in users to create their own courses
 - Edit own courses - allows creator of course to edit course
 - Delete own courses - allows creator of course to delete course
-- Profile page and my Courses - displays my collection of courses and users profile
+- Profile page and my Courses - displays my enrolled courses, my created courses, and my profile
+- Single course page - displays page with description of each course

 ## Route Handlers

+- Visitors
   GET - '/' - Renders home page
+  GET - '/course/:id' - Display Single course page - Enrollment button (if not auth. redirect to sign in / if creator show edit/delete button)
   GET - '/authentication/sign-up' - Renders sign up page
-POST - '/authentication/sign-up' - Handles account registration
+  POST - '/authentication/sign-up' - Handles account registration / Redirect to Sign in page
   GET - '/authentication/sign-in' - Renders sign in page
-POST - '/authentication/sign-in' - Handles existing user authentication
+  POST - '/authentication/sign-in' - Handles existing user authentication / Redirect to home page
-POST - '/authentication/sign-out' - Handles user sign-out
+- Authenticated Users
-GET - '/course/create' - Renders course enrollment page
+  POST - '/course/:id/enroll' - Handles course enrollment requests for authenticated users.
+Display successful enrollment message.
-POST - '/course/create' - Handles new course creation
+  POST - '/course/:id/unenroll' - Handles deletion of user in specific course GET - '/course/create' - Displays the course creation page POST - '/course/create' - Handles new course creation / Redirect to Profile page
+  POST - '/authentication/sign-out' - Handles user sign-out / Redirect to home page

+- Creator
+  POST - '/course/:id/delete' - Handles course delete requests only for creator/ Refresh Profile page GET - '/course/:id/edit' - Displays course edit page (we will reuse the course create view) POST - '/course/:id/edit' - Handles updates to existing courses

 ## Models